Sports performance. Move better, perform better, stay healthy.

 +

 No, our work complements your training.
-Structural Integration sessions are typically spaced weekly, so they don't disrupt your training schedule.
+Structural Integration sessions are typically spaced weekly, so they do not disrupt your training schedule.
 Movement Education can be integrated into your existing routine or done on recovery days.
-Many athletes find that structural and movement work enhances their training-they move better, recover faster, and perform better.
-We'll work around your competition schedule and training cycles.
+Many athletes find that structural and movement work enhances their training, they move better, recover faster, and perform better.
+We will work around your competition schedule and training cycles.

 How long before I see performance improvements?